balena-io/balena-cli/doc/cli.markdown

 To deploy to an app on which you're a collaborator, use `balena deploy <appOwnerUsername>/<appName>`.

-When --build is used, all options supported by `balena build` are also supported by this command.

 REGISTRY SECRETS
 The --registry-secrets option specifies a JSON or YAML file containing private